Invorious/invorious/README.md

 <h2 id="build-library-invorious">Build library invorious</h2>

-In each library the package.json is obligatory, also your scripts
+Your scripts and the package.json are required for each library

 ```json
 "scripts": {